 4. A supporting statement from the Master’s Thesis Chair verifying progress-to-date.

 Termination of Graduate Study and Appeal of Termination

 A student who fails to meet the above requirements may be recommended for termination of graduate study.
 A graduate student may be disqualified from continuing in the graduate program for a variety of reasons.
 The most common is failure to maintain the minimum cumulative grade point average (3.00) required by the Academic Senate to remain in good standing (some programs require a higher grade point average).
-Other examples include failure of examinations, lack of timely progress toward the degree and poor performance in core courses.
+Other examples include failure of examinations, lack of timely progress toward the degree, and poor performance in core courses.
 Probationary students (those with cumulative grade point averages below 3.00) are subject to immediate dismissal upon the recommendation of their department.
-University guidelines governing termination of graduate students, including the appeal procedure, are outlined in Standards and Procedures for Graduate Study at UCLA.
+University guidelines governing the termination of graduate students, including the appeal procedure, are outlined in Standards and Procedures for Graduate Study at UCLA.